Community Engagement at NYU Florence

 The Meeting Point Firenze Studenti association helps Italian middle and high school students with their homework.
 The sessions are in the afternoons, Monday, Wednesday, and Friday from 3:30pm to 6:30pm in Borgo Pinti 64 downtown Florence.

-A basic knowledge of the Italian language is required for both activities.
+A basic knowledge of the Italian language is required.

-The Confraternita della Misericordia di Rifredi in Florence’s Church of Santo Stefano in Pane, which dates back to the late thirteenth century, is one of the city’s main Catholic volunteer associations.
+The Confraternita della Misericordia di Rifredi in Florence’s Church of Santo Stefano in Pane, which dates back to the late thirteenth century, is one of the city’s main Catholic volunteer associations in the Florence area.

 The Senior Center at the Misericordia di Rifredi is a day center for the elderly open in the mornings and afternoons that can host up to thirty people.
 The Center's Welcome Group is made up of six socio-health operators and about a hundred volunteers who, in rotation, take care of the center's guests.